Loading...

 5. Leverage Fan Funding: If you meet the Tier 1 requirements (500 subscribers), enable Super Thanks.
 This allows your most loyal viewers to support individual Shorts directly.

 6. Cross-Promote Strategically: Use your Shorts to drive traffic to long-form content or external communities.
 Creators often find that a mix of platforms, including gaining TikTok Followers, helps diversify the audience risk.
+You might also explore How to Use Instagram Broadcast Channels for Creator-Led Community Building in 2026 to keep your audience engaged across different ecosystems.

 Success in 2026 requires more than just high view counts.
 It requires an understanding of how the algorithm treats different types of engagement.
 For instance, following a TikTok Growth & SMM Panels in 2026: How to Safely Use Services to Boost Views Without Killing Your Reach strategy can provide insights into how to safely maintain momentum across multiple vertical video platforms.